 Let’s discuss the important ingredients that go into making this scrumptious fall bread.

-Applesauce: The applesauce is one of the two ingredients that adds moisture to this delicious gluten-free apple cinnamon bread recipe.
+Applesauce: The applesauce is one of the two ingredients that adds moisture to this delicious gluten-free apple bread recipe.
 I use unsweetened applesauce so the bread isn’t overly sweet.
 If you want to crank up the sweetness, use sweetened applesauce instead.

 Silk® Almondmilk: I like to keep my recipes plant-based these days, and thanks to Silk Almondmilk, it’s easy to do.
 Silk Almondmilk is not only free from dairy, but it’s also free from gluten, lactose, casein, carrageenan, egg, peanut and MSG, and contains no artificial colors or flavors.